U.S. hosts meeting next week in bid to wrap up Pacific trade pact

 The Trans-Pacific Partnership (TPP) seeks to cut trade barriers and set common standards for 40 percent of the world economy and will be a legacy-defining achievement for U.S. President Barack Obama.

-The U.S. Trade Representative said in a statement that ministers would meet in Atlanta.
+The U.S. Trade Representative said in a statement the United States would host the ministers in Atlanta.
 Chief negotiators from countries including Chile, Australia, New Zealand, Malaysia and Brunei will meet from Sept.
 26-29.

 "Trade ministers and negotiators last met in July and have been making good progress toward resolving the limited number of outstanding issues," USTR said in a statement.